Many or all companies we feature compensate us. Compensation and editorial

 Top Lenders to Refinance Law School Loans

-Refinancing is a strategy where you replace a loan with a new one that has different terms.
-Law school graduates finish school with $160,000 of debt, on average, so refinancing may offer a way to secure lower interest rates or more manageable monthly payments to repay that debt.
+Refinancing is a strategy for replacing a loan with a new one with different terms.
+Refinancing may offer a way to secure lower interest rates or more manageable monthly payments to repay your law school; debt.

 Understanding when to refinance law school loans is crucial.
 For those considering law school loan consolidation, refinancing can offer a way to reduce costs over the life of the loan.
 It can be an essential part of managing law school debt.

 When it comes to refinancing law school loans, the market offers a variety of options.
-In our research, we’ve identified six lenders that provide the best refinance loans for law graduates.
+In our research, we’ve identified four lenders that provide the best refinance loans for law graduates.

 SoFi